 Ramifications of Prohibited Weapon Use in Adams County

-Violating the prohibited use of weapons law for the first time is a class 2 misdemeanor in Colorado.
+Violating the prohibited use of weapons law for the first time is usually a class 1 misdemeanor in Colorado.
 Potential penalties for conviction include:

 However, this offense becomes a felony if a defendant has a prior conviction within the last 5 years for other specific firearms crimes.
 Possible consequences in these cases can include a few years in the Colorado Department of Corrections, as well as fines of up to $100,000.